 This breed was bred mainly for practical purposes.
 They herded and guarded sheep until only a few decades ago.
 Many shepherds still use them for this purpose.

 They have powerful guarding instincts, similar to those of many other herding dogs.
 Socialization is essential to ensure that they are accepting of strangers and not too protective of their families.

 Luckily, they are quite intelligent, so training and socializing are often straightforward.
 Just be sure to start from a young age.
 Their intelligence does mean that they require extensive mental stimulation, though.

 We do not recommend this breed for newer dog owners.
 Their guarding instincts require careful consideration and handling.

 Related Reads and Breeds:

 Featured Image Credit: pixels outloud, Shutterstock

-- The Inner Greek Sheepdog
+- What’s The Price of Greek Sheepdog Puppies?

 - Things to Know When Owning a Greek Sheepdog

 - Final Thoughts